 He approached this renovation as a series of ‘moments’: quiet pockets to gravitate towards within the home that allow the family their own spaces, as much as coming together.
 Julian, the owner, comments: “What attracted us to Robert’s work initially was his clean and minimalist design.”

 Very little remains of the original house.
-From the moment one passes the threshold, there is a realisation that this is no ordinary terrace renovation.
+From the moment one passes the threshold, there is a realisation that the Station Street House is no ordinary terrace renovation.
 The long passage, for example, features dark-stained timber walls and floors, with the party wall painted in a colour described by Robert as ‘pitch’ (black).
 “Traditional terrace corridors,” he says, “often referred to as ‘shotgun corridors’, tend to pull you through with period detailing, and they’re often dotted with skylights.”

-As this home is virtually a new build, some of the difficult aspects associated with Victorian homes, including staircases with high and narrow treads, could be eliminated.
+As the Station Street House is virtually a new build, some of the difficult aspects associated with Victorian homes, including staircases with high and narrow treads, could be eliminated.
 In this case, access to the children’s two bedrooms and bathroom is via a mild steel staircase punctuated to allow both natural and artificial light (at night) to animate the journey.
 The staircase also allowed Robert to include a study nook on the way up.
 “This is obviously steel,” he points out, “but in the right light it takes on a different, almost softer, feel.”

 While the owner’s brief wasn’t stylistically driven (read presentation of tear sheets from magazines), Robert was given a pragmatic brief, one that included three bedrooms, the main with an ensuite and walk-in dressing area.
 There was also the request for a separate study, a zen-like space that would allow one of the owners complete privacy.
 Accessed from a bridge on the first floor, this ‘sound booth’ becomes an ‘oasis’.
 “Despite the prominent corner position,” says Julian, “Robert has created a sense of tranquility and retreat.
 It provides a sanctuary from which to explore the surrounding vibrant inner city.”